xxdunedainxx/CSUMB_SSBU_Study/experiments/compiled/README.md

 * 6 - cue validity as number (1=cued, 0=uncued)
 * 7 - Response time (ms)
 * 8 - Status (1=correct, 2=wrong, 3=timeout)

+## Versioning

+Versioning has been added as of 12/6/2024.
+Versions can be found in the [versions folder](versions/README.md).
+This is to simply keep me sane and have backups of previous versions in case I (Zach) mess something up :D